 Our team leverages technology to collaborate because we want to, dives into deep work when we need to, and (every so often) connects in real life because we like to.
 With us, you get the opportunity to be curious and collaborate with passionate peers, without sacrificing autonomy or career ownership.

-Join us on a unique journey to help build a completely different type of design firm.
-Plato is backed by Y Combinator and some of Silicon Valley's best investors.
+Plato is proud to be backed by Y Combinator and some of Silicon Valley’s best investors.
+Join us on our untraditional, inspiring journey.